ethanweber/pollo/README.md

 # Getting started

-Install the repo as a package.
+Install the repo as a package

 ```bash
 pip install pollo